“If peace only had the music and pageantry of war, there’d be no wars.”

-The 14th annual How Weird Street Faire takes place Sunday April 28, 2013
+The 18th annual How Weird Street Faire will be on Sunday May 7, 2017

 in downtown San Francisco, centered at Howard and 2nd Streets.

-For its 14th year, there will be 13 city blocks of art and celebration, including many stages of world-class performances and electronic music, marching bands, food and drinks, vendors from around the world selling unique and creative wares, and non-profit organizations to educate and inspire.
-Filling in the faire will be performance artists, thousands of people in colorful costumes dancing in the streets, and more parades than any street fair in the world.
+For its 18th year, there will be 13 city blocks of art and celebration, including 11 stages of world-class electronic music, performances, peace activities, technology exhibits, food and drinks, vendors from around the world selling unique and creative wares, and non-profit organizations to educate and inspire.
+Filling in the faire will be thousands of people in colorful costumes dancing in the streets.

-This year, the How Weird Street Faire will encompass Howard Street between 1st Street and New Montgomery, 2nd Street between Mission and Howard, and all four blocks of Minna Street and Natoma Street off of 2nd Street.
-As well as Tehama Street.
-There will be an urban crop circle at the center intersection of Howard and 2nd Streets, which will house the Paxorium, or "place of peace".
+The How Weird Street Faire encompasses Howard Street between 1st Street and New Montgomery, 2nd Street between Mission and Howard, and all four blocks of Minna Street and Natoma Street off of 2nd Street.
+As well as Art Alley and Green Alley on Tehama Street.
+The center intersection of Howard and 2nd Streets is the Paxorium, or “place of peace”.

-The faire entrances are at Howard Street & New Montgomery, and at 2nd Street & Mission, and at Howard & 1st Street.
+The faire entrances are at Howard & 1st Streets, at Howard & New Montgomery Streets, and at 2nd & Mission Streets.
 This is a short walk from the Montgomery BART station on Market Street, many MUNI stops, the Transbay Terminal, and Caltrains.

 The How Weird Street Faire supports sustainable actions and education.
 The faire maximizes recycling and composting, aiming for zero waste.
-Green Mary will again be providing a waste diversion and eco-education campaign, featuring information on how you can make your life waste-free.
 Please bike or take public transportation to the faire.
-There will be free bike parking, and public transportation is only a couple of blocks away.
+There will be free bike parking at New Montgomery and Natoma Streets, and public transportation is only a couple of blocks away.